descarteslabs/descarteslabs-python/README.md

 ## [2.0.0rc0] - 2023-03-16

 - This is an internal-only release.
 There is as of yet no updated documentation.
 However, the user-facing client APIs remain fully compatible with v1.12.1.
+- Added support for managed batch compute under the `compute` module.

 ### Supported platforms